 Often many women have studied abroad, have had the practical experience of living abroad and are able to appreciate the benefits and disadvantages of living out of the country.
 Moreover, foreign lands no longer hold the “charm” associated with it in the yesteryears.

-In the ultimate analysis, there is a far greater freedom of choice when it comes to urban women selecting their prospective spouses.
-Higher levels of education and greater awareness of the world around them, has empowered Indian women into making their own personal choices relating to their partners.
+In the ultimate analysis, there is far greater freedom of choice when it comes to urban women selecting their prospective spouses.
+Higher levels of education and greater awareness of the world around them has empowered Indian women into making their own personal choices relating to their partners.

 A greater degree of financial independence allows many women the luxury and right to choose how and where they wish to live their lives.
 It is no longer just a man’s prerogative to choose his abode and for women to meekly follow in his footsteps.
 And for now, many urban professional Indian women are choosing to stay right at home, close to where their heart is.